mitmh2025/hunt2025/site/README.md

 If your puzzle requires client-side interactivity or custom server-side logic, additional custom work will be involved.
 Ping Drew for more details.

-## The ops site

-To run the ops site:

-1. Start running the development server via `build-dev` or `start-watch` as above.
-This will serve the ops server on localhost:3002 without live reload.
-2. In parallel, run `npm run ops:start` to run the Vite dev server.
-This will run the Vite dev server on localhost:3003.
-Requests to /api will be proxied to the development server, and all other requests will be handled by the Vite server with hot reloading.